What is hip pinning?

 Your medical team can tell you how to get ready for your surgery.
 Before your surgery,

-it is important to give a history of all your health problems.
+it's important to give a history of all your health problems.
 Let your healthcare

-or think you might be pregnant.
+you might be pregnant.

 Discuss any medicines you may be taking.
 That includes over-the-counter medicines